 Step 8 – Signing

 Many of the campers wanted the staff to sign the back of the cards.
-Make sure your staff have pens or Sharpies ready.
+Make sure your staff have pens ready.

 Some staff that would just sign their camp name, some wrote little personalized messages, and a couple drew little pictures with their signature.
 I had one counselor tell me that she was going to have a stamp made for next year.